inlets/docs.inlets.dev/docs/tutorial/postgresql-tcp-tunnel.md

 docker run --rm --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=8cb3efe58df984d3ab89bcf4566b31b49b2b79b9 -ti postgres:latest
 ```

-## Connect the inlets PRO client
+## Connect the inlets Pro client

 Fill in the below with the outputs you received from `inletsctl create`.

 Note that `UPSTREAM="localhost"` can be changed to point at a host or IP address accessible from your client.
-The choice of `localhost` is suitable when you are running Postgresql in Docker on the same computer as the inlets PRO client.
+The choice of `localhost` is suitable when you are running Postgresql in Docker on the same computer as the inlets Pro client.

 The client will look for your license in `$HOME/.inlets/LICENSE`, but you can also use the `--license/--license-file` flag if you wish.